ApamaCommunity/apama-log-analyzer/README.rst

 				"lastSnapshotRowsChangedEwma":""
 			}}
 		}

+		// JMS per-receiver detailed status lines - also demonstrates creating numbered columns for
+		// a dynamic set of status lines each identified by a unique key "      JMSReceiver ":
+			{

+			// The ?P<key> named group in this regular expression identifies the key for which a uniquely numbered set of columns will be created
+			"keyRegex": " *(?P<key>[^ :]+): rx=",
+			// Estimates the number of keys to allocate columns for; if more keys are required, the file will be reparsed with double the number
+			"maxKeysToAllocateColumnsFor": 2,

+			"fieldPrefix":"jmsReceiver.",
+			"key:alias":{
+				"rRate":"rx /sec",
+				"rWindow":"receive window",
+				"rRedel":"redelivered",
+				"rMaxDeliverySecs":"",
+				"rDupsDet":"",
+				"rDupIds":"",
+				"msgErrors":"",
+				"jvmMB":"",

+				// special values that can be added if desired, or for debugging "line num":"",

+				// Computed values begin with "=".
+Currently the only supported type is "FIELDNAME /sec" for calculating rates "=msgErrors /sec": ""
+			}},

 	}

 Any user-defined status lines should be of the same form as the Correlator status lines, logged at INFO level,